-Such has been the machine’s success that it has cut lead times for CMM fixtures from between four and six weeks (using subcontract resources) to just a few hours, and helped reduce costs tenfold.
+Such has been the machine’s success that it has cut lead times for CMM fixtures at Moog from between four and six weeks (using subcontract resources) to just a few hours, and helped to reduce costs tenfold.

 Rob Thompson, Sales Manager at SYS Systems – part of the Derbyshire-based Carfulan Group – said: “Engineers from Moog Aircraft Group attended an open house at our facility near Derby.
 As a result of the meeting we offered to print an aircraft valve body, a 30-hour print, simply to show the capabilities of Stratasys Fortus FDM machines.”

-“The prototype part that SYS produced was so well developed that we immediately put it into use and proved one of our first CMM programs,” said Mr Stuart-Young.
+Mr Stuart-Young added: “The prototype part that SYS produced was so well developed that we immediately put it into use and proved one of our first CMM programs.”

-A Stratasys Fortus 380 was duly selected as the preferred option as it met all the required technical standards.
-Furthermore, FDM proves extremely cost-effective when producing hollow and/or honeycomb features, which are commonplace in fixture applications.
+The Stratasys Fortus 380 was selected as the preferred option as it met all the required technical standards.
+Furthermore, the layer by layer FDM technique proves extremely cost-effective when producing hollow and/or honeycomb features, which are commonplace in fixture applications.

-SYS called upon its extensive in-house expertise to deliver advanced training to the team at Wolverhampton so that the company could maximise the benefits of the machine.
+SYS called upon its extensive in-house expertise to deliver advanced training to the Moog team in Wolverhampton so the company could maximise the benefits of the machine.

-Mr Stuart-Young said: “We’ve had good support from SYS throughout the project and they’ve been very helpful in answering any questions we raise.
+Mr Stuart-Young added: “We’ve had good support from SYS throughout the project and they’ve been very helpful in answering any questions we raise.
 Overall we are pleased with the service provided.”

 The Fortus 380 at Moog Aircraft Group has been almost fully utilised in the production of fixtures for the CMM inspection process.
 The method of manufacture and the ability to model complex shapes from CAD systems has improved the way in which the company can orientate parts on the CMM machines to gain access to a variety of features in one set-up.

 ASA is a production-grade thermoplastic offering high-quality surface finish, mechanical strength and UV stability for functional prototyping.
-Occasionally, the company will also use materials such as PC-10 polycarbonate.
+Occasionally, Moog will also use materials such as PC-10 polycarbonate.

 “Importantly, the machine’s user interface and offline software is easy to use and, if the machine ever stops, there is an alarm or screen message providing instructions on what to do next.”

-To complement media such as ASA and PC-10, Moog Aircraft Group uses Stratasys soluble support materials like SR-30 and SR-100 for automated, hands-free removal that results in more efficient prototype and part production.
+To complement media such as ASA and PC-10, Moog Aircraft Group uses Stratasys soluble support materials like SR-30 and SR-100 for automated, hands-free removal that results in more efficient prototyping and part production.